hansb001/smarthome/README.md

 I used for this code pattern the following components:

-* [*Keyestudio smart home set*:](https://www.amazon.com/KEYESTUDIO-Starter-Electronics-Automation-Education/dp/B08CZ778DJ/ref=sr_1_3?dchild=1&keywords=Keyestudio+Smart+Home+Kit&qid=1605176281&sr=8-3) , this includes a laser cut wooden house, with an Arduino clone with a sensor shield, Bluetooth board, sensors and actuators.
+* [*Keyestudio smart home set*:](https://www.keyestudio.com/products/keyestudio-smart-home-kit-withlus-board-for-arduino-diy-stem), this includes a laser cut wooden house, with an Arduino clone with a sensor shield, Bluetooth board, sensors and actuators.
 This is available on Amazon but also at Ali-express etc. It is really good quality, with excellent instructions to build the house and to connect everything together.
 The needed code is available online.
 For every sensor/actuator is code available, and of course also for the complete set-up.
+This set is sold via different vendors, so look for the best fit for you.

 *	*Raspberry PI 1*: This house is connected to a gateway, I used a Raspberry Pi 4 for that, but can also be a 3.
 This Raspberry acts as a gateway between the devices and the MQTT server.
 This gateway is also connected to the cloud or local machine.
 OPTIONAL: you can also run this on another device, like your local machine.